Biblical Inerrancy

 The Roman Catholic model for proof of biblical inspiration is to prove the historical validity of the bible, then to accept the authority of the Catholic Church to interpret it.[iii]

-The Chicago statement on biblical inerrancy says that Bible is authored by God.
+The Chicago statement on biblical inerrancy says that the Bible is authored by God.
 It further says that Scripture is completely without error or fault.
-And it further says that Scripture can have no authority without this viewpoint.[vi]
+And it further says that the Bible can have no authority without this viewpoint.[vi]
 This fundamentalist view is taught in many Baptist, Bible, Pentecostal, and other fundamentalist churches.

 Marcus J Borg, participant in the Jesus Seminar, says that conflict over reading the bible is the greatest issue in North American Christianity.[vii]
 Borg points out that views on evolution, homosexuality, and the historical accuracy with which we view the life of Jesus are all intricately dependent on this issue of inerrancy, infallibility, or historical metaphorical approach to the Bible.
 Borg proposes that we see the whole Bible as a human product.